shirhatti/EntityFramework.Docs/ef/miscellaneous/rc1-rc2-upgrade.md

               .UseInternalServiceProvider(serviceProvider)); );
    ````

+> [!WARNING]
-Caution: We recommend allowing EF to internally manage its own services, unless you have a reason to combine the internal EF services into your application service provider.
+> We recommend allowing EF to internally manage its own services, unless you have a reason to combine the internal EF services into your application service provider.
 The main reason you may want to do this is to use your application service provider to replace services that EF uses internally

 ## DNX Commands => .NET CLI (ASP.NET Core Projects Only)